Fix Error: This share requires the obsolete SMB1 protocol

 Enable SMB 1.0/CIFS File Sharing Support on Windows 11 device

-• Click on OK button to enable SMBv1 protocol on your device.
-After that Windows will search for the required files and enable this protocol.
+• Click the OK button to enable the SMBv1 protocol on your device.
+Windows will then search for the required files and enable this protocol.

 • Click on Restart now button and restart your device to complete this process.

-• Check the current status of SMBv1 protocol on your computer by running below powershell cmdlet.
+• Run the below PowerShell cmdlet to check the current status of the SMBv1 protocol on your computer.
 As you can see from the screenshot, SMBv1 is currently disabled on this computer.

 Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol